Toolbox 1

 Send a formula or value to a formula’s first referenced cell.

 This tool lets you apply changes across multiple cells without the hassle of manually navigating to each one.
 For example, you can update titles on multiple sheets or modify cells with specific filter conditions in one go.
-Tip: Pair this with Sheet Links to easily manage cell locations and export cell links.
+Tip: Pair this with Sheet Links to easily manage and export cell locations.

 Fill empty or blank cells in the selection with zeros.